 A common laptop issue is a loud fan noise which can happen when the system heats up a lot.
 Laptops are often used for long periods of time without rest which is why over time air supply to the fan can get severely limited.

-Regardless of the age of your laptop, it always helps to use a specialty table with fan coolers underneath as well as to shut down your laptop computer daily at least for a an hour without putting it on sleep mode.
+Regardless of the age of your laptop, it always helps to use a specialty table with fan coolers underneath as well as to shut down your laptop computer daily at least for an hour without putting it on sleep mode.

 Using a compressed air (usually can be purchased as compressed air can) to clear out the laptop of blockages and dust can help it to clear dust which in most cases will take care of the noise right away.